thnguyendev/phpcore/README.md

-# phpcore 3.0.0
+# phpcore 4.0.0
-phpcore is a tiny MVC framework to develop web-based applications in PHP.
-It's simple and easy to use.
+phpcore is a tiny PHP framework.
+It aims to be simple and easy to use.

 ## Quick start
 1. Download and install Composer by the following url https://getcomposer.org/download/